 For example, in early June, the Bac Ninh Center for Disease Control (CDC) recorded two cases of meningococcal disease in Yen Phong district.
 The children were a 4-year-old boy and a 9-year-old girl, sisters in the same family, who had not been vaccinated against meningococcal disease.
 At the end of May, the children had symptoms of fever, headache, cough, and runny nose.
 The clinic prescribed medicine but it did not help.

-Afterwards, the children had scattered purpura and necrotizing erythema all over their bodies, accompanied by pain, and had to be transferred to the National Children's Hospital for treatment.
-Up to now, the health condition of the two children is stable, and no similar cases have been recorded.
+Subsequently, the children developed scattered necrotic purpura all over their bodies, accompanied by pain, and had to be transferred to the National Children's Hospital for treatment.
+To date, the health condition of the two children is stable, and no similar cases have been recorded.

-According to the CDC Bac Ninh, meningococcal disease has a high rate of complications and mortality (complication rate 10-20%, mortality rate from 8-15%), the rate of asymptomatic carriers is from 5-25%.
-The disease has the potential to spread into an epidemic, so we have monitored and implemented epidemic prevention measures as soon as cases appear.
+According to the Bac Ninh CDC, meningococcal disease has a high rate of complications and mortality (10-20% complication rate, 8-15% mortality rate), and the rate of asymptomatic carriers is 5-25%.
+The disease has the potential to spread into an epidemic, therefore, monitoring and preventive measures have been implemented as soon as cases are detected.

 Family vaccinates children against meningococcal disease at VNVC.
 Photo: Moc Thao